tby73/SearchAI/README.md

-**KI News & Tools** is a platform that allows users to explore, filter, and add AI-related tools.
+**SearchAI** is a platform that allows users to explore, filter, and add AI-related tools.
 Users can search for AI tools, view details about them, and contribute by adding new tools to the database.